 Pro Tips

-- Very easy recipe to cut in half or double.
+- Easy to cut in half or double.

-- Seasoning options are discussed in the post.
+- Seasoning options are listed in the post.

-- Fries can touch but overlapping is a problem with cooking.
+- Fries can touch slightly, but don’t overlap.

-- If you do not use a rack and convection, you do need to flip the fries halfway through cooking.
+- If you don’t use a rack and convection, flip halfway through and expect slightly softer results.

-- Two large potatoes will make enough fries for four servings and fill a half sheet pan (18X13 inches).
+- Two large potatoes will fill a half sheet pan (18x13) and serve four.

 Your Own Private Notes